oVirt/ovirt-dwh/README.md

 ### Found a bug or documentation issue?

-To submit a bug or suggest an enhancement for oVirt DWH please use [oVirt Bugzilla for ovirt-dwh product](https://bugzilla.redhat.com/enter_bug.cgi?product=ovirt-engine-dwh).
+To submit a bug or suggest an enhancement for oVirt DWH please use GitHub [issues](https://github.com/oVirt/ovirt-dwh/issues).

-If you don't have a Bugzilla account, you can still report [issues](https://github.com/oVirt/ovirt-dwh/issues).
 If you find a documentation issue on the oVirt website, please navigate to the page footer and click "Report an issue on GitHub".

 ## Still need help?